peterhinch/micropython-font-to-py/FONT_TO_PY.md

 There is an option to create a binary font file, specified with a `-b` or `--binary` command line argument.
 In this instance the output filename must not have a `.py` extension.
-This is primarily intended for the e-paper driver in applications where the file is to be stored on the display's internal flash memory rather than using frozen Python modules.
+This format was developed for an e-paper driver where the file was stored on the display's internal flash memory; it is not clear if there is a current use case.

-The technique of accessing character data from a random access file is slow and thus probably only applicable to devices such as e-paper where the update time is slow.

 Binary files currently support only the standard ASCII character set.
 There is no error character: the device driver must ensure that seeks are within range.
+Conversion of bdf and pcf font files is currently unsupported.

 Only the following optional arguments are valid:

  * -f or --fixed.
  * -x or --xmap.
+ * -y or --ymap
  * -r or --reverse.

+The format of binary font files is described [here](./writer/DRIVERS.md).

+An alternative implementation of binary fonts may be found in [this repo](https://github.com/antirez/microfont).
+It provides for rotated rendering to a `FrameBuffer`.

 # 6. Dependencies, links and licence